 Form and Technique

-Avoid locking out at the top to maintain time under tension and ease pressure off the joints.
+With seated dumbbell press, avoid locking out at the top to maintain time under tension and ease pressure off the joints.

 As you get more advanced, also consider using a spotter to help with this exercise.